 Take a few minutes to learn your way around the four windows that you need to make your first contest QSOs with N1MM Logger+.
-Additional information about each window will be found here.
+Additional information about each window will be found in the window-specific pages lined to here.

 The Entry Window

 Let’s get a little terminology out of the way first.
 The top blue part of this (or any) window is called the Title Bar.
 Each of the places where you can type information is called a textbox.
 The Title Bar displays the current frequency, mode (if one has been selected), and which radio it is (nominally, Radio A).
 You will have to enter a mode before you begin to operate, and a band and/or mode each time you change either.
 Simply type a frequency in KHz (3500, 7000, etc.) in the Call-Sign textbox (to the far left) and hit Enter; then type a mode (CW, USB, LSB) there, hit Enter again, and you’re set.

 The Entry Window is your main starting place for everything you do with N1MM Logger+.
 The first row is a standard Windows-style menu, and we’ll be using it in a minute.
 Take a moment and explore the various drop down menu choices, but don’t change anything right now.

 Below the menu is a set of entry textboxes.
 This row is where you log your contest QSOs.
 The left-most textbox is the Call-Sign textbox.
 You always enter the call-sign of the station you are working into this textbox.

 The rest of the data entry textboxes are titled above them – depending on how you have resized the window, the titles may not line up perfectly with the entry textboxes, but they are always in the same sequence as those textboxes.
 Depending upon the specific contest and the required contest exchange, the number of textboxes and the titles may be different from what you see here.
 The example Entry Window shown above would be used during the CQ WW Contest.
 This contest requires that a call sign, sent and received signal reports and the CQ Zone be logged for each contact